boruchzidell/zid_ly/README.md

 ## Description

 A [bit.ly](https://bitly.com/) clone.
-Transforms long unwieldly URL's into nice little short ones that can be easily shared.
+Transforms long unwieldy URL's into nice little short ones that can be easily shared.

 ## Links